beer-psi/CS426-FinalProject-Backend/docs/GATEWAY.md

 - When the user gets added to a conversation, includes a conversation participant object under the `participant` key.

+Fired when:
+- calling `POST /api/v1/users/me/conversations` to create a new conversation
+- calling `PUT /api/v1/conversations/{conversation_id}/participants/{user_id}` to add a new user to the conversation (only the added user receives the event)

 ```json
 {
     "t": "CONVERSATION_CREATE",